svenkreiss/svenkreiss.github.io/content/pelican-2018.md

 Category: Tech
 Tags: blog, Pelican
 Slug: pelican-2018
 Summary: Updates to Pelican and this blog.
+This is a summary of theme changes, a list of my favorite plugins, and a summary of plugins that I updated to improve this website.
 Status: published